udaykiranch2/mypy/README.md

 # webscraping
-it is python for scraping manhwa list with ratings and chapters available from a website,
+it is a repository containing some websacraping mini projects.